Open Learning Environment In-Country Experiences

 - All applicants must be at least 18 years of age.

 Is there a limit to the number of students who can take these OLE units?

 Places are limited and the number of places available varies depending on the destination.
 Applications will be accepted on a first-come-first-served basis so apply early!

-Please note: units may be cancelled where there are insufficient enrolment numbers, or may be closed early if oversubscribed.
+Please note: OLE In-Country Experience Units may be cancelled where there are insufficient enrolment numbers, or may be closed early if oversubscribed.

 Do OLE units count towards my major?

 - OLE units do not count towards any major, including language majors, nor do they meet pre-requisites for any Units of Study.